 The Congregation (Jame') Mosque in Ardestan was built by Seljuks.
 It is equipped with a Shabestan, a brick dome, and four Evans.
 A tablet in Kufi and

 |Zayande Rood Rafting Program|

-Chadegan is cooled by a dam constructed on Zayandehrud River.
-Vacationers sail in the reservoir behind the dam and or fish during sporting season.
+Chadegan is cooled by a dam constructed on the Zayandehrud River.
+Vacationers sail in the reservoir behind the dam and or fish during the sporting season.

 Fareydan homes Abdollah and Ibrahim tombs, an Armenian army camp, historic Noghal Bridge, Reissi House, several Armenian churches, Siah Darreh waterfall, and several springs.

 Golpayegan is a known city of Kebabs.
 The most unique and important historical attraction of Golpayegan is the petroglyphs.
 Tang e Gharghab and Teimareh are the most famous known collection of these are in Tang e Gharghab and Teimareh.
 In Tang e Gharghab their simple petroglyphs as a circle and a dot to more complicated and decorated ones as a hunter or a